 Rating: 4.5 stars

-This is pretty much a 5, but I can’t say it’s perfect as I do think some of the shades could be more pigmented.
+This is pretty much a 5 but I can’t say it’s perfect as I do think some of the shades could be more pigmented.
 I’m also aware this is an expensive palette.
-I know a lot of people out there aren’t impulsive like me and would never spend this much on a palette and that needs to be taken into account.
+I know a lot of people would never spend this much on a palette and that needs to be taken into account.

-However, for me, I’d say this a 10/10 product and would recommend it to anyone who loves purples, pinks, glamour and beauty!
+However, it’s an incredible palette and I’d recommend it to anyone who loves purples, pinks, glamour and beauty!